-Our point-of-care (POC) products, most of which are designed and manufactured in Germany, have a hard earned reputation for ease of use, reliability and accuracy from professionals working in diabetes, blood banking and sports medicine.
+Our point-of-care (POC) products, most of which are designed and manufactured in Germany, have a hard earned reputation for ease of use, reliability and accuracy from professionals working in diabetes, blood banking and sports medicine

 The POC business is built around a large installed base of analysers each of which generates a regular demand for tests, often for the entire life cycle of the analyser.
-In 2018 we sold an estimated 76 million tests.
-This approach - sometimes known as the 'razor/razorblade' model - permits a percentage of organic growth each year.
+In 2019 we sold around 74 million tests.
+This approach - sometimes known as the 'razor/razorblade' model - permits a percentage of repeated income each year.